jonfk/jonfk.ca/content/blog/2020-01-12-integration-a-rust-web-service-with-oauth2.md

 You will notice that I am using `.unwrap()` is several places where the function is returning a [Result](https://doc.rust-lang.org/std/result/).
 I am doing that so that I don't have do to error handling yet.
-I will be adding error handling in a later section but for now, if you want more information about error handling in rust, [this section of the book](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html) should help.
+I may write another post about error handling but for now, if you want more information about error handling in rust, [this section of the book](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html) should help.